shadow81627/daim/content/blog/git-workflow.md

 git config --global pull.rebase preserve
 ```

-Not everyone likes to change the default behavior of core commands so you should only incorporate the above if you understand its implications.
+Not everyone likes to change the default behavior of core commands so you should incorporate the above if you understand its implications.
 See Stack Overflow for details on preserve merges.

 ## References